lorepozo/list-routines/index.md

-To use the python driver for this API, copy [listroutines.py](https://github.com/lucasem/list-routines/blob/master/listroutines.py) to the directory where you are writing your python script.
+To use the python driver for this API, copy [listroutines.py](https://github.com/lucasem/list-routines/blob/master/listroutines.py) (self-documented) to the directory where you are writing your python script.

 You must be using python &#8805; 3.6 and have installed the requests library (`pip install requests`).